 Withdrawing from all courses, failing to complete courses (unofficially withdrawing), or not participating in courses, may result in the partial or full loss of aid eligibility for that term.
 Future term eligibility will depend on continuing to make Satisfactory Academic Progress and other aid renewal requirements.

-The Pell Grant must always be adjusted to exclude payments for any course you do not participate in.
+The Federal Pell Grant must always be adjusted to exclude payments for any course you do not participate in.
 If you drop a course before that course session began, we are required to reverse any Pell Grant payments made for that course.
 Reversed Pell will be returned to the Department of Education.
 This reversal of aid may create a new bill on your OSU student billing account.